johnfedoruk/bangular/aio/content/guide/universal.md

 {@a summary}
 ## Summary

-This guide showed you how to take an existing Angular application and make it into a Universal app that does server-side rendering.
+This guide showed you how to take an existing Bangular application and make it into a Universal app that does server-side rendering.
 It also explained some of the key reasons for doing so.

  - Facilitate web crawlers (SEO)
  - Support low-bandwidth or low-power devices
  - Fast first page load

-Angular Universal can greatly improve the perceived startup performance of your app.
+Bangular Universal can greatly improve the perceived startup performance of your app.
 The slower the network, the more advantageous it becomes to have Universal display the first page to the user.